Search for neutral Higgs bosons decaying to tau pairs in pp collisions at sqrt(s) = 7 TeV: Tau-pair invariant mass reconstruction

 \section{Tau-pair invariant mass reconstruction}

-To distinguish the Higgs boson signal from the background, we reconstruct the tau-pair mass using a maximum likelihood technique.
+To distinguish the Higgs boson signal from the background, we reconstruct the tau-pair mass using a maximum likelihood technique~\cite{CMS-PAPERS-HIG-10-002}.
 The algorithm estimates the original momentum components of the two taus by maximizing a likelihood with respect to free parameters corresponding to the missing neutrino momenta, subject to kinematic constraints.
 Other terms in the likelihood take into account the tau-decay phase space and the probability density in the tau transverse momentum, parametrized as a function of the tau-pair mass.
 This algorithm yields a tau-pair mass with a mean consistent with the true value, and a distribution with a nearly Gaussian shape.
 The standard deviation of the mass resolution is estimated to be 21\% at a Higgs boson mass of 130\GeV, compared with 24\% for the (non-Gaussian) distribution of the invariant mass spectrum reconstructed from the visible tau-decay products in the inclusive selection.
-The resolution improves to 15\% in the boosted and VBF categories where the Higgs boson is produced with significant transverse momentum.
+The resolution improves to 15\% in the b-Tag category in the MSSM analysis and in the boosted and VBF categories in the SM analysis where the Higgs boson is produced with significant transverse momentum.